OpenEvalProject/evals/manuscripts/elife-88656/v1/manuscript.md

 ![Figure 28.](https://cdn.elifesciences.org/articles/88656/elife-88656-fig28-v1.jpg)

-**Figure 28.:** N(H58A, L59S, G62D, R65A, R69A), Pds5’s NTD, and Wapl’s CTD (f52A).The location of α3 Scc1N mutations that distinguish it from f42 shown in Figure 24 is marked in red.
+**Figure 28.:** The location of α3 Scc1N mutations that distinguish it from f42 shown in Figure 24 is marked in red.
 Chains in the PAEs from f52A are Scc1 (A), Pds5 (B), and Wapl (C).

 If sequestration of Scc1’s N-terminal (α-1 and α0) helices by Wapl’s CTD is of physiological importance, then the Wapl residues involved in sequestration should be conserved.
 This consideration cannot be applied to Scc1’s NTD as it has multiple other functions.
 Highly conserved (amongst animals) human Wapl surface residues involved in the interaction include N939 and N990, D979 and E1117, which could interact with Scc1[R11], L983 (which could interact with Scc1[L8]), A1112 and H1115 (which could interact with Scc1[W23]), M1116 (whose sulfur atom could interact simultaneously with Wapl[F1165] and Scc1[W18]), and lastly M1166 (which could interact with Scc1[Y3]).
 Remarkably, several of these residues have been mutated and shown to abrogate Wapl’s RA activity in vivo, namely Wapl(D979K), M1116A, E1117K, and F1165A (Ouyang et al., 2013).
 In conclusion, sequestration not only helps explain the pattern of conservation but also the physiological consequences of mutating key residues.
 Crucially, AF predicts that sequestration can also occur when Scc1N and Wapl’s CTD are juxtaposed within a quarternary complex with SA and Pds5 (f52B).
 Because very similar rigid body ternary complexes are formed between Pds5, Scc3, and Wapl in plants as well as fungi (Figure 23B), the N-terminal helices of their Scc1Ns will be presented to Wapl’s CTD in a similar manner to that observed in humans.
 It is therefore entirely plausible that the proposed sequestration mechanism applies to cohesin RA in all three kingdoms.

 The cleft within Wapl’s CTD putatively bound by Scc1N’s α-1 (from animals, plants, and even certain fungi such as the Sordariales) has previously been highlighted by Chatterjee and co-workers (Chatterjee et al., 2013), who described a crystal structure (PDB 3ZIL) in which the equivalent cleft from the yeast Ashbya gossypii was occupied by a peptide from Smc3’s ATPase domain, a phenomenon that seemed implausible from a structural point of view and has subsequently not been confirmed.
 A. gossypii, like S. cerevisiae, belongs to the Saccharomycetacae, a group of yeasts in which α-1 is missing, a feature unique amongst eukaryotes, and replaced by a short string of non-conserved residues.
 In Ashbya’s case, AF predicts that the cleft is bound by α0 instead of α-1 (f58), a feature that might also apply to S. cerevisiae.

-## Yeast genetics implies that formation of the canonical Pds5:Scc3:Wapl ternary complex involves multiple steps
+### Yeast genetics implies that formation of the canonical Pds5:Scc3:Wapl ternary complex involves multiple steps

 Our AF predictions suggested that formation of canonical rigid body Pds5:Scc3:Wapl ternary complexes in ascomycetes depends on a juxtaposition of Wapl’s CTD and Pds5’s NTD facilitated by Wapl’s TYxxxR[T/S]ΦL motif (Figure 19B), which is essential for RA in vivo.
 It is, however, curious that despite its clear effect on canonical ternary complex formation and despite highly reproducible AF predictions for the interaction of this motif with Pds5’s APDAP loop using versions of Wapl that lack sequences N-terminal to the motif, AF fails to predict its association with the APDAP loop of full-length yeast Pds5 when Wapl’s entire unstructured N-terminal sequences are present (f19A, f19D).
 A possible reason for this is that AF robustly predicts that the FNFLD motif within yeast Wapl’s N-terminal sequences binds to the WEST locus situated at the opposite end of Pds5 and the limited distance between the FNFLD and TYxxxR[T/S]ΦL motifs reduces the likelihood of the latter’s interaction with the APDAP loop.
 Under these circumstances, AF in fact prefers to dock the N-terminal [M/Φ]xxYG[K/R] motif to the APDAP (f19D), possibly because it is further from the FNFLD motif and therefore less restricted by the latter’s association with WEST.
 How then does association between the APDAP loop and the TYxxxR[T/S]ΦL motif come about?
 A clue emerges from AF predictions for the interaction between Scc3 and Pds5 in yeast.
 Unlike humans where there is no direct interaction between SA and Pds5, AF predicts with high confidence in five out of five models an interaction between Scc3’s C-terminal face (Scc3C) and the pronounced protrusion within the middle of Pds5 (Pds5P) (Figure 29A, f54A).
 Crucially, both surfaces involved are the sites of mutations (Figure 29B) that abrogate RA in vivo, namely R996S and R1043L within Scc3’s C-terminal face and R578I, C599F, and E602K within the face of Pds5P predicted to interact with Scc3C (Rowland et al., 2009).
 The remarkable congruence between the AF prediction and mutations isolated as spontaneous suppressors of eco1Δ is unlikely to be a coincidence and therefore implies that the interaction must be of physiological importance and necessary for RA, at least in yeast.
 There is a simple explanation why no such interaction was detected in humans, namely that SA proteins have seven extra HEAT repeats at their C-termini, which means that they lack the Scc3C face that interacts with Pds5P in yeast.
 These extra repeats are shared by Scc3 orthologs in plants, basal fungi, and basidiomycetes, but lacking in S. pombe and N. crassa as well as S. cerevisiae.
 AF also predicted, albeit with low confidence a similar association between Scc3C and Pds5P in N. crassa (f54E).